Dg manifolds, formal exponential maps and homotopy Lie algebras: Examples

 \subsection{dg manifolds associated to complex manifolds and integrable distributions}

-To any complex manifold $X$, there associates a dg manifold $(T_{X}^{0, 1}[1], \bar{\partial})$---see Example~\ref{example-two}.
-This section is devoted to describe its Kapranov $L_\infty[1]$ algebra.
-Recall that for a Kähler manifold $X$, Kapranov obtained an explicit description of an $L_\infty[1]$ algebra structure on the Dolbeault complex $\OO^{0,\bullet}(T\oz_X)$, where the unary bracket is the Dolbeault operator and the binary bracket is the Dolbeault cocycle of the Atiyah class of $T_X$ \cite[Theorem~2.6]{MR1671737}.
+Every complex manifold $X$ determines a dg manifold $(T_{X}^{0,1}[1],\bar{\partial})$---see Example~\ref{example-two}.
+This section is devoted to the description of the corresponding Kapranov $L_\infty[1]$ algebra.
+Recall that for a Kähler manifold $X$, Kapranov obtained an explicit description of an $L_\infty[1]$ algebra structure on the Dolbeault complex $\OO^{0,\bullet}(T\oz_X)$, where the unary bracket is the Dolbeault operator $\bar{\partial}$ and the binary bracket is the Dolbeault cocycle of the Atiyah class of $T_X$ \cite[Theorem~2.6]{MR1671737}.
 Kapranov proved the existence of an $L_\infty[1]$ algebra structure associated to the Atiyah class of the holomorphic tangent bundle of any complex manifold using formal geometry and PROP \cite[Theorem~4.3]{MR1671737}.
 See Theorem~\ref{thm:complex} below for the Dolbeault representations.
 Since $T_X^{0,1} \subset T_\CC X$ is a complex integrable distribution, we will consider general integrable distributions over $\KK$.
-Indeed such $L_\infty[1]$ algebra structures can be obtained in a more general perspective in terms of Lie pairs \cite{arXiv:1408.2903}.
+Indeed such $L_\infty[1]$ algebra structures can be obtained in a more general perspective in terms of Lie pairs \cite{MR4271478}.
 We recall its construction briefly below.

 Let $F \subseteq {\TkM}$ be an integrable distribution.
 Then $(F[1], d_F)$ is a dg manifold, whose algebra of smooth functions $C^\infty({F[1]},\KK)$ is identified with $\OmegaF:= \Gamma(\wedge F^\vee)$ and the homological vector field is the leafwise de Rham differential, i.e.\ the Chevalley--Eilenberg differential $d_F \colon \Omega_F^\bullet \to \Omega_F^{\bullet+1}$ of the Lie algebroid $F$.
 It is well known that the normal bundle $B:= {\TkM}/F$ is naturally an $F$-module, where the $F$-action is known as the \bfemph{Bott connection}~\cite{MR3439229}, defined by